stackabletech/integration-tests/README.md

 IMPORTANT: The script might ask you to set environment variables that are needed for the integration tests!

-## Run tests

-It is recommended to run the tests in the same shell the was used to create the Kind cluster.
-This is to ensure that any required environment variables are available to the test process.

-    cargo test --package trino-operator-integration-tests -- --nocapture --test-threads=1

 ## Run KUTTL tests

 Currently, some integration tests are adapted to utilize [KUTTL](https://kuttl.dev) instead if Rust.
 Install KUTTL first as described [here](https://kuttl.dev/docs/cli.html#setup-the-kuttl-kubectl-plugin).